9.1 Risks Posed by People with Convictions Against Children

 The Norfolk MAPPA SMB will:

-- Share relevant strategic information with the NSCB Business Managers and Chair;
+- Share relevant strategic information with the Head of NSCP Business Delivery and Chair;

-- Share learning from any case reviews undertaken by the SMB that have any child safeguarding issues so that the NSCB can be made aware;
+- Share learning from any case reviews undertaken by the SMB that have any child safeguarding issues so that the NSCP can be made aware;

-- Ensure that, where possible, duplication of SCRs are avoided by identifying whether an NSCB SCR is taking place;
+- Ensure that, where possible, duplication of CSPRs are avoided by identifying whether an NSCP CSPR is taking place;

-- Ensure that, when a MAPPA SCR has been agreed, timescales are considered and agreed with the relevant NSCB where there may be two separate SCRs taking place;
+- Ensure that, when a MAPPA SCR has been agreed, timescales are considered and agreed with the relevant NSCP where there may be two separate CSPR/SCRs taking place;

 - Provide training opportunities for Duty to Co-operate agencies;